Permissive Information-Flow Analysis for Large Language Models: Problem Setting and Goal

 We consider a general inference scenario in which an LLM takes as input a textual prompt $x$ and a set of \emph{documents}\footnote{Without loss of generality, we use the term \emph{document} to refer to an individual piece of textual data in the context.
 This could be a document, webpage, email, a previous output of the LLM in a multi-turn interaction, etc. In this work, we consider the context to be an unordered set.} $C$, which we refer to as the \emph{context}.
 We refer to any subset $S \subset C$ as a \emph{subcontext}.
 Given prompt $x$ and context $C$, we represent the LLM as a probability distribution $p_{\text{LM}}(y|x,C)$ over possible completions $y$.

 This formulation is sufficiently general to represent many real-world applications of LLMs.
-For example, in retrieval-augmented generation (RAG)~\cite{lewis2020retrieval,guu2020retrieval}, the context contains documents retrieved from the knowledge-base.
-Alternatively, if an LLM uses plugins or function calls to obtain additional information (\eg, web search, email retrieval, calendar query, \etc)~\cite{schick2023toolformer}, the data returned by the plugins is part of the context.
+For example, in retrieval-augmented generation (RAG)~\citep{lewis2020retrieval,guu2020retrieval}, the context contains documents retrieved from the knowledge-base.
+Alternatively, if an LLM uses plugins to retrieve external data (\eg, web search, email retrieval, calendar query, \etc)~\citep{schick2023toolformer}, the data returned by the plugins is part of the context.